1. What is the main advantage of Fluoroscopy?

 Delayed image updates or motion-related blurring can cause surgeons to misinterpret vessel dynamics, leading to procedural complications or increased intervention time.

-4. Why Temporal Resolution Tests Should Be Added to Routine QA/QC
+4. Why Temporal Resolution Tests Should Be Added during acceptance testing of Fluoroscopy

-To ensure imaging systems function optimally during dynamic procedures, medical physicists should incorporate temporal testing into regular QA/QC protocols.
+To ensure imaging systems function optimally during dynamic procedures, medical physicists should incorporate temporal testing into Quality Assurance protocols either at acceptance or when new protocols are introduced in clinical practice.

 Key reasons to implement temporal tests:

-- Improves real-time visualization, ensuring accurate device tracking in fast-moving structures.
+- Confirms real-time visualization, ensuring accurate device tracking in fast-moving structures.

-- Reduces motion artifacts that may obscure critical anatomical details.
+- Pinpoints under what conditions motion artifacts may obscure critical anatomical details, and how to minimize them.

 - Prevents unnecessary radiation exposure by avoiding prolonged fluoroscopy time.
 Therefore, ionising radiation to both patients and staff in the operating theatre can be effectively reduced.
 In Europe and the UK, this will make it easier to remain as close as possible to established Diagnostic Reference Levels for specific procedures.